HenzelerB/sRNA-TAPS/README.md

 ## 🧪 Chemistry

 TAPS works through two sequential reactions: TET enzymes oxidise m5C and 5hmC to 5-carboxylcytosine (5caC), which pyridine borane then reduces to dihydrouracil (DHU).
 DHU is read as T during PCR.
-Unmodified cytosines pass through the chemistry unchanged, so the readout is the opposite of bisulfite sequencing — a C→T transition marks a modified base rather than an unmodified one.
+Unmodified cytosines pass through the chemistry unchanged, so the readout is the opposite of bisulfite sequencing: a C→T transition marks a modified base rather than an unmodified one.

 #### Why TAPS for small RNA?